The electric grid is evolving faster than its control systems.

 System Operators

-Standardized, parametric performance across vendors and sites help utilities clear interconnection backlogs, maintain reliability, and manage their networks.
+Standardized, parametric performance across vendors and sites helps utilities clear interconnection backlogs, maintain reliability, and manage their networks.

 Predictable behavior at scale